DataVisualisationc/Assignment-2_Artificial-Intelligence/README.md

 Since the lecturer wants us to execute the file by command prompt C:\Assignments> python <file.python> <filename> <method>

-I have created a parser code that will parse the input files **Map.txt** and make it into a graph That means you guys **don't have to worry about how to parse/process the raw data**, all you guys need to do is understand which variables and methods from library and inside the parser code are usable in your algorithm
+I have created a parser code that will parse the input files **Map.txt** and make it into a graph, That means you guys **don't have to worry about how to parse/process the raw data**, all you guys need to do is understand which variables and methods from library and inside the parser code are usable in your algorithm
 For example, start_node, goals,G.neighbour, G.successors